logdna/logdna-orb/README.md

 ## Usage

+To use the LogDNA Orb, reference it in your project and then use one of the included commands:
+* `notify`: Notify LogDNA of the Build Event via cURL
+* `report`: Report the Status of the Build via cURL
+* `enablek8slogging`: Enable Kubernetes Logging via LogDNA Agent

+Documentation for each method is available inline in [orb.yml](https://github.com/logdna/logdna-orb/blob/master/src/logdna/orb.yml).

 ## Help / Support

 If you run into any issues, please email us at [support@logdna.com](mailto:support@logdna.com)

 For bug reports, please [open an issue on GitHub](https://github.com/logdna/logdna-orb/issues/new).

 ## Contributing